 Family friendly cycling experience i natural surroundings

-By cycling in the reserve you get to experience one of London’s few remaining ancient landscapes, with marshes dating back to medieval times.
+By cycling around the reserve you get to experience one of London’s few remaining ancient landscapes, with marshes dating back to medieval times.
 Make sure to take a break on your route to watch the wide range of birds along the reserve and look out for seals and old barges in the Thames!

 - Rainham Marshes is a great place for family cycling, we recommend the 8.5 km “Reserve Loop” with great views of the Thames